The Spin-Charge-Family theory offers the explanation for all the assumptions of the Standard model, for the Dark matter

-It is offering the explanation for phenomena, which are not included in the {\it standard model}, like are the dark matter~\cite{gn} and the matter-antimatter asymmetry (Ref.~\cite{norma2014MatterAntimatter}).
+It is offering the explanation also for the phenomena, which are not included in the {\it standard model}, like: {\bf v.$\;$} For the existence of the dark matter~\cite{gn}. {\bf vi.$\;$} For the (ordinary) matter-antimatter asymmetry~\cite{norma2014MatterAntimatter} in the universe.

-All properties and predictions of the {\it spin-charge-family} theory in the low energy regime follow from the simple starting action~(Eq.(\ref{wholeaction})) in $d=(13+1)$ for spinors carrying two kinds of spins (no charges) and for the vielbeins and the two kinds of spin connection fields, with which spinors interact.
-There are correspondingly two kinds of groups in this theory, $SO(13,1)$ and $\widetilde{SO}(13,1)$~(Apps. \ref{generatorsandfields}, \ref{lorentzappendix}).

-The {\it spin-charge-family} theory predicts that there are at the low energy regime two decoupled groups of four families: The fourth~\cite{NBled2013,JMP,pikanorma,gmdn07} to the already observed three families of quarks and leptons should (sooner or later) be measured at the LHC~\cite{gn2013}, as well as (some of) the scalar fields which manifest as the Yukawa couplings~\cite{JMP}, while the lowest of the upper four families constitute the dark matter~\cite{gn}.
+The {\it spin-charge-family} theory predicts that there are at the low energy regime two decoupled groups of four families: The fourth~\cite{NBled2013,JMP,pikanorma,portoroz03,gmdn07} to the already observed three families of quarks and leptons will be measured at the LHC~\cite{gn2013}.
+At the LHC observed two photons event at $\approx 750$ GeV~\cite{twophotonsCMS, twophotonsATLAS,twophotonsLHC} might be due to the scalar field, which mostly couples to the $4^{th}$ family quarks~\cite{norma2016higgs}.
+The lowest of the upper four families builds the dark matter~\cite{gn}.